tlienart/layout-tester/syntax/vars+funs.md

 }
 \lskip

-### Usage
+### Insertions and HTML functions

-Page variables can be used with the following syntax:
+Page variables can be used with the following general syntax (in markdown files, HTML files, and layout HTML files):

 ```
 {{name_of_function name_of_var_1 ...}}